 3. You’re Gonna Need Some Drinks & Food To Put Into That Cooler

-Delaware Water Gap tubing takes a long time!
+Tubing down the Delaware Water Gap takes a long time!
 You’re going to need to pack lots of drinks to stay hydrated.
 You may also want to bring some food in case you get hungry.
 You’re on the river and there won’t be anywhere to stop, so don’t forget those items!

 4. Bring Life Jackets!